MicrosoftDocs/dynamics-365-project-operations/articles/responsible-ai/copilot-for-project-faq.md

 -   Actuals, such as time, expense, or materials, need to be logged to generate Risk assessment and Status report through Copilot.

 -   Although the AI-generated summary narrative provides an initial overview, it might not always accurately represent the project's true context or health.
-Therefore, all parts of the summary narrative are editable and should be thoroughly reviewed by the project manager before the report is finalized and distributed.
+All parts of the summary narrative are editable and should be reviewed thoroughly by the project manager before the report is finalized and distributed.
 Edits should be made, as necessary, to ensure an accurate representation of the project's status.

 ### What operational factors and settings allow for effective and responsible use of Copilot for project?

 -   As an administrator, you can enable and disable the feature 'Copilot for project' through feature control settings.

 -   As a feature user, provide short and accurate commands in the sidecar to trigger the desired action.
-The triggers pertaining to above mentioned scenarios will produce the desired output, such as "generate tasks, create risk plan, create project status report".
-Triggers that do not mean to invoke these three capabilities will display an error.
+The triggers pertaining to above mentioned scenarios produce the desired output, such as "generate tasks, create risk plan, create project status report."
+Triggers that don't mean to invoke these three capabilities display an error.

 -   The output is based on the project name and description for the tasks and project financial data for the risks assessment and project status report.